-The Alyce Spotted Bear and Walter Soboleff Commission on Native Children (also known as the congressional Commission on Native Children, or CNC) wants to hear your experience as a child with tribal heritage or raising children who have tribal heritage.
+The Alyce Spotted Bear and Walter Soboleff Commission on Native Children (also known as the congressional Commission on Native Children, or CNC) wants to hear your experience as a child with tribal heritage – OR – raising children who have tribal heritage.
 Too often, Commissions such as this have heard from only one segment of the population.
 However, this Commission – which is tasked by Congress to identify new strategies for lasting solutions and report back to them – wants to hear from ALL who have experience – no matter the relationship.
 Everyone matters.

-If you are a parent, grandparent, other relative or foster/adoptive parent who is eligible for membership in a federal tribe but prefer to raise your child outside of the reservation system, please let the Commission know this.
+– If you are a parent, grandparent, other relative or foster/adoptive parent who is eligible for membership in a federal tribe but prefer to raise your child outside of the reservation system, please let the Commission know why.
 Your testimony can be anonymous and will help them to understand tribal members who choose not to be under tribal jurisdiction, as well as help them to assess whether living outside of government programs is beneficial to children.

-If you are a parent, grandparent, extended relative, or adoptive parent who is NOT eligible for membership, and a tribe has interfered or attempted to interfere with your relationship with your child, please explain this to the Commission.
+– If you are a parent, grandparent, extended relative, or adoptive parent who is NOT eligible for membership, YOUR TESTIMONY IS JUST AS RELEVANT AND VITAL.

 Written testimony is to be given just as much weight as oral testimony and CAN be anonymous.

-To send signed testimony identifying you and the child – Send To: firstname.lastname@example.org
+To send signed testimony identifying you and/or the child – Send your testimony directly to the Commission at: [email protected]

-See the bottom of the page for how to submit testimony anonymously.
+See near the bottom of the page for how to submit testimony anonymously.

 “The Commission will focus its recommendations on solutions to issues that would improve the health, safety, and well-being of Native children, including: child welfare; physical, mental, and behavioral health; educational and vocational opportunities; school district policies and practices; access to cultural and extracurricular activities; juvenile justice; early education and development; wraparound services for Native children.”